Estimated reading time: 2 minutes

 State-of-the-art technology is taking printing to the next level with three-dimensional applications.
-Although it is still relatively unknown to consumers, 3D printing is being used in many different business industries.
-Companies in the architecture, manufacturing, graphic design, automotive, aircraft and medical device industries, to name a few, use 3D printers to create digital models.
+Although it is still relatively unknown to consumers, 3D printing is used in many business industries.
+For example, small businesses in the architecture, manufacturing, graphic design, automotive, aircraft, and medical device industries, to name a few, use 3D printers to create digital models.

-The majority of 3D printer revenues are coming from the United States, Canada, and western European countries.
-The Asia Pacific market accounts for nearly one-third of all sales.
+The majority of 3D printer revenues come from the United States, Canada, and western European countries.
+However, the Asia Pacific market accounts for nearly one-third of all sales.
 Read this Balboa Capital blog article to learn how the 3D printing industry is surging ahead.

 30% annual growth rate.

-The 3D printing market in the United States is growing by as much as 30% annually.
-Similar to most new technologies, 3D printers had high price tags when they were first introduced.
-However, the growing demand for 3D printing has resulted in more manufacturers entering this highly specialized market with cost-efficient models for both commercial and consumer use.
+The 3D printing market in the United States is growing by 30% annually.
+Like most new technologies, 3D printers had high price tags when they were first introduced.
+However, the growing demand for 3D printing has resulted in more manufacturers entering this highly specialized market with cost-efficient commercial and consumer use models.

 Commercial 3D printers range from $10,000 to $50,000, and small consumer models are now available for under $500.
-The biggest and most advanced commercial units can run upwards of $500,000.
-Many small businesses are choosing to finance 3D printers in order to preserve capital and eliminate the need for a big one-time purchase.
+However, the most extensive and advanced commercial units can run upwards of $500,000.
+As a result, many small businesses choose to finance 3D printers to preserve capital and eliminate the need for a big one-time purchase.

-Three-dimensional printing is the creation of a solid object from a digital design (or model) using specialized material.
-3D printers can create objects from plastic, nylon, rubber, metal and more.
-Once the design is sent to the printer, the material is sprayed onto a platform in layers.
-Multiple layers are deposited to “build up” the object in its 3D form.
+Three-dimensional printing uses specialized material to create a solid object from a digital design (or model).
+For example, 3D printers can create objects from plastic, nylon, rubber, metal, etc. Once the design is sent to the printer, the material is sprayed onto a platform in layers.
+Then, multiple layers are deposited to “build up” the object in its 3D form.